 Siri on the HomePod is the same Siri that's baked into your iPhone or iPad and, if you've been using Siri for HomeKit control on those iOS devices, you'll know exactly what to expect.
 HomeKit is a much more strict smart home collective than say, Works with Amazon Alexa, and while the Home app is improving all the time, Apple is still a way behind its rivals on the smart home automation front.

-One nice touch on the HomeKit front is that your HomePod automatically becomes a HomeKit hub when you get it set up β so no relying on your iPad to always be on (and no need to go out and buy an Apple TV).
+The HomePod can act as a HomeKit hub.
+In fact, one nice touch on the HomeKit front is that your HomePod automatically becomes a HomeKit hub when you get it set up β so no relying on your iPad to always be on (and no need to go out and buy an Apple TV).

 - Fantastic audio quality